Two-Stage Super-Resolution Simulation Method of Three-Dimensional Street-Scale Atmospheric Flows for Real-Time Urban Micrometeorology Prediction: Introduction

-Here, we review the acceleration of fluid simulations using SR, that is, the SR simulation method \citep{Onishi+2019SOLA, Wu+2021GRL, Teufel2023, Rodrigues+2018IEEE, Wang+2021GMD, Sekiyama+2023AIES, Oyama+2023SR, McGibbon+2024GRL, Wang+2020NIPS, Bao+2022CUAI}.
-This scheme consists of two phases: training and testing.
-In the training phase, low-resolution (LR) and high-resolution (HR) physics-based fluid simulations are performed, and the resulting pairs are used as training data.
-The LR and HR physics-based models may differ only in resolutions \citep{Wu+2021GRL, Teufel2023, Wang+2021GMD, Sekiyama+2023AIES, Wang+2020NIPS}; or they may also differ in the governing equations, such as using different turbulence models \citep{Bao+2022CUAI}.
-The LR and HR simulation results have statistical relationships through experimental configurations.
-For instance, they may be results based on the same initial and boundary conditions \citep{Wang+2021GMD, Wang+2020NIPS}; or the HR simulations may be driven at the lateral boundaries by the LR simulations \citep{Wu+2021GRL, Teufel2023, Sekiyama+2023AIES}.
+The SR simulation method consists of two phases: training and testing.
+In the training phase, low- and high-resolution (LR and HR) physics-based fluid simulations are performed, and the resulting pairs are used as training data.
+The LR and HR physics-based models may differ only in resolutions \citep{Wang+2021GMD, Wu+2021GRL, Sekiyama+2023AIES}; or they may also differ in the governing equations, such as using different turbulence models \citep{Bao+2022CUAI}.
+The LR and HR training data have statistical relationships through experimental configurations.
+For instance, they may be results based on the same initial and boundary conditions \citep{Wang+2020NIPS, Wang+2021GMD}, or the HR simulations may be driven at the lateral boundaries by the LR simulations \citep{Wu+2021GRL, Sekiyama+2023AIES, Teufel2023}.
 NNs are then trained to infer the HR results from the LR results as input.
 In the subsequent testing phase (i.e., operational phase), only the LR fluid simulations are conducted, and the results are super-resolved using the trained NNs.
-These HR inferences can be obtained in a short time because HR numerical integration is not required, and NN inference is usually fast.
+These HR inferences can be obtained in a short time because HR numerical integration is not required and the NN inference is typically fast \redA{\citep{Wang+2021GMD, Sekiyama+2023AIES}}.

-We briefly compare the SR simulation method, which is a hybrid that combines physics-based and data-driven models, with surrogate modeling methods \citep[e.g.,][]{Xiao+2019BAE, Heaney+2022FP, Shao+2023BAE, Peng+2024BAE} that only use data-driven models.
-The SR simulation method uses physics-based models for time evolution, making it less susceptible to error accumulation over time \citep{Teufel2023, Sekiyama+2023AIES}.
-However, since this method requires LR physics-based simulations, the computation time for these simulations can be a bottleneck for acceleration.
-These points will be discussed in Sections \ref{subsec:eval-lr-inference} and \ref{subsec:eval-hr-inference}.
-On the other hand, surrogate modeling methods perform time integration using only data-driven models, such as NNs, potentially enabling faster simulations.
-However, these methods tend to accumulate errors more easily due to repeated time evolution using data-driven models \citep[e.g.,][]{Peng+2024BAE}.
-Such comparisons among different methods are currently insufficient for various atmospheric flows, including urban airflows; thus, further research is needed.